Users, Groups, Roles and Privileges

 When any user creates a function or a procedure (internally, Redshift/Postgres pretty much thinks these are the same thing - there is only one system table, pg_proc, for both), the execute privilege on that function or procedure is automatically granted to public.

-You can’t stop this, so if you are trying to keep public stripped of grants, you’d also need to remove these automatically granted privileges.
+You can’t stop this, so if you are trying to keep public stripped of grants, you’d also need to remove these automatically granted privileges on an ongoing basis.

 Roles